eztam-/BitCrackOSX/README.md

 # Run with given start key
 keysearch run -s 0000000000000000000000000000000000000000000000000000000000000001

-# Run with random start key within a given range
+# Run with random start key within a given range (Puzzle 71)
 keysearch run -s RANDOM:400000000000000000:7fffffffffffffffff

 # For more options see: